Skip to content

 Authentication

-The SmoothDev CLI uses Auth0 JWT for secure authentication.
-API key authentication is coming soon for CI/CD workflows.
+The Smoothdev CLI supports multiple authentication methods: Auth0 JWT for interactive use and API keys for CI/CD workflows.

 Auth0 Authentication